xl0418/Phydon/README.md

 - [The basic workflow](#the-basic-workflow)
   - [Unidentified genomes](#unidentified-genomes-2)
   - [Identified genomes](#identified-genomes-1)
-- [Estimating a large number of genomes in parallel](#estimating-a-large-number-of-genomes-in-parallel)
+- [Processing a large number of genomes in parallel](#processing-a-large-number-of-genomes-in-parallel)
 - [The example script from ASVs to the accession numbers of the genomes in the GTDB](#the-example-script-from-asvs-to-the-accession-numbers-of-the-genomes-in-the-gtdb)